vueandme/pizza-components/docs/calzone.md

-# Istory of a Calzone
+# History of a Calzone

 > Exploiting provide / inject

 # Intro

-Provide inject is a niche api of vuejs that allows to do the following:
+Provide inject is a niche api of Vue.js that allows to do the following:

 - A **Father** component `provides` some functionality ( data, method )
-- A **Child** component `injects` that **Father** functionality no matter how deep is the component in the compoents tree
+- A **Child** component `injects` that **Father** functionality no matter how deep is the component in the components tree

 Limitations:

 - The data is not reactive ( by design )
-- Father and child need to be in the same componets tree (they can't be sibilings)
+- Father and child need to be in the same components tree (they can't be siblings)

-In general is discouraged to use this functionality, but it opens path for reusability and customisation when carefully exploited.
+In general is discouraged to use this functionality, but it opens path for reusability and customization when carefully exploited.
-A pattern that I have been using recently is to reverse the flow by using provide inejct:
+A pattern that I have been using recently is to reverse the flow by using provide inject:

 # WHAT? 👀

 Yap reversing the flow: Child components feeding data to a Parent component, WITHOUT events AND with reactivity baked in 👀 **Blasphemy**.
-To untagle this twisted concept let me pull in ( a piece of ) the code for the store-locator component of storefront-ui (full code [here](https://github.com/DivanteLtd/storefront-ui/tree/master/packages/vue/src/components/organisms/SfStoreLocator))
+To untangle this twisted concept let me pull in ( a piece of ) the code for the store-locator component of storefront-ui (full code [here](https://github.com/DivanteLtd/storefront-ui/tree/master/packages/vue/src/components/organisms/SfStoreLocator))

 ## Store locator